Skip to main content

 • List relationship types (GET /relationshiptypes)

-Data Access
+Required: Data Access

 • Get current values (POST /objects/value)

-• Include data quality and timestamp indicators
+• Include quality (one of: Good, GoodNoData, Bad, Uncertain) and timestamp

 • Support maxDepth for compositional hierarchies

-Historical Data Access (Optional)
+Optional: Historical Data

-• Query historical time-series data (POST /objects/history)
+• Query historical values (POST /objects/history)

 • Update historical values (PUT /objects/{elementId}/history)